thesoftwarefarm/devbox-ubuntu/README.md

 Each vhost that the provisioner creates will have a xip.io ServerAlias, so you can access your projects from other computers in the same LAN using `http://PROJECT_NAME.IP.xip.io/`.

 Example: `http://my-project.192.168.0.12.xip.io/`.

-### Using NFS
-In the playbook.yml file, `vagrantfile.use_nfs` controls whether NFS should be used when syncing the synced folder.

 ### Other considerations

 On a mac, if you use WiFi you may need to replace the bridged network interface (`vars.network.bridge`) with something else (`en0: Wi-Fi (AirPort)`), or you will be asked to choose one of the available interfaces when you `vagrant up`.